Volunteering & Community Service

 In a Nutshell

-Volunteering and community service are important components for community progress.
+Volunteering and community service are important for community progress.
 Many programs and everyday events cannot succeed without the help of volunteers.
-This tool item should help to find service opportunities and help coordinate groups more efficiently.
-When a person donates their time, they learn the importance of these programs and why they are critical to help another.
+This tool can help individuals find service opportunities and groups coordinate more efficiently.
+When a person donates their time, they learn the importance of local programs and why they are critical for the community.

 Practical Solution